dekoza/mtgpl/GTC.rst

 =========

 Act of Treason
     Gain control of target creature until end of turn.
 Untap that creature.
 It gains haste until end of turn.
-(It can attack and {T} this turn.)
+(It can attack and |tap| this turn.)

 Adaptive Snapjaw